How to Identify and Control Broadleaf Weeds

 As their name suggests, broadleaf weeds are unwanted plants with wide leaves.
 According to Clemson University, many broadleaf weeds are dicots, which are a separate group from grasses.
 Many common lawn weeds belong to this group of plants.

-When comparing broadleaf weeds versus grassy weeds like crabgrass, broadleaf weeds have characteristics that make them easily distinguishable.
-These also make them stick out against turf.
+When comparing broadleaf weeds to grassy weeds such as crabgrass, broadleaf weeds have characteristics that make them easily distinguishable.
 Here are some characteristics of broadleaf weeds:

 • Netted veins, where the main leaf vein branches out into smaller veins